table of contents

 Risk factors for vitamin D deficiency

 Anyone, regardless of race, age, country of residence, etc., can have low vitamin D levels.
+In general, vitamin D deficiency is pretty rare in developed countries.
 However, certain factors increase the risk of vitamin D deficiency.
 People at increased risk of deficiency include (Dawson-Hughes, 2020):

 - Older adults